tobie/pr-preview/README.md

 ## Assumptions

-Th only assumption made by PR Preview is that you're using Bikeshed to edit your spec.
+The only assumption made by PR Preview is that you're using Bikeshed to edit your spec.

 ## Configuration